jloffler/survey-page-fcc/README.md

    - nesting form elements inside label
    - putting label before or after element
    - using *for* attribute to link to form element's id
- - CSS Grid Layout
+ - More familier with CSS Flexbox

 ## Goals
  - Become familiar with HTML form elements/tags
  - Use semantic and accesible HTML
  - Make it responsive
- - Use an organized code structure
+ - Use grid and/or flexbox

 ### Unfinished